PADI Diving Courses

 - Surfacing an Unresponsive Diver: Surface an unconscious diver using advanced buoyancy techniques to minimize your own stress and energy output.

-- Exiting an Unresponsive Diver: Techniques for remove equipment as well as exit an unconscious diver from the water.
+- Exiting an Unresponsive Diver: Techniques to remove equipment as well as exit an unconscious diver from the water.

 - First Aid and Oxygen Administration: Provide oxygen and deal with pressure related injuries.